 Comparator: Any relevant comparator that allows an assessment as to whether or not working in the occupational sector elevates the risk of Covid-19 outcomes.
 This includes other occupational groups, the general population, or the same occupational group prior to the Covid-19 pandemic.

-Outcome: Covid-19 infection (using any degree of severity or definition as defined by study authors), death relating to Covid-19 (including measures of excess mortality), or hospitalisation due to Covid-19.
-We will include only studies that reported the likelihood of a Covid-19 outcome relative to another occupational group using either an odds ratio, relative risk or hazard ratio (i.e. relative risks) or that will allow the calculation of this (e.g. prevalence estimates in each sector).
+Outcome: Covid-19 infection (using any degree of severity or definition as defined by study authors), Covid-19 antibodies relating to a previous infection, death relating to Covid-19 (including measures of excess mortality), hospitalisation due to Covid-19 or diagnosis of long Covid.
+We will include only studies that reported the likelihood of a Covid-19 outcome relative to another occupational group or the general population using either an odds ratio, relative risk or hazard ratio (i.e. relative risks) or that will allow the calculation of this (e.g. prevalence estimates in each sector).
+We will exclude outcomes relating to Covid-19 workplace outbreaks.

-Type of study: Any observational study suitable in answering our research question (e.g. case-control study, cohort study, cross-sectional)
+Type of study: Any observational study suitable for answering our research question (e.g. case-control study, cohort study, cross-sectional)

 Search strategy